-I am really passionate about cultural stuff.
-Learning how others live and celebrate life fascinates me.
+I am Kal, the queen of the Kulture Kween.
+I am really passionate about world culture.
+Learning how others live and celebrate their lives fascinates me.
 I am intrigued by the perceptions and traditions of different cultures.
-Which is why living in Japan and observing small-town micro cultures, would be a dream life for me.
+My other big life goals include writing a book, becoming the president and opening a new age store.

 The History Behind Kulture Kween

 I started blogging in the early 2000s.
 Back then, blogging for me was posting a few sentences daily and laminating Myspace page with PETA slogans.
-I am glad that vegetarian period didn't last long, because seafood.
+I am glad that vegetarian period didn't last long, because of seafood.
 Then I was a Goth chick, thanks to One Tree Hill.
 I had a Live Journal account with a weird combination of the word Book and Girl as a username.
-At that time, I knew no IRL who writes, or blogs, and nor did I share with anyone about this hobby of mine.
+At that time, I knew no IRL who writes or blogs, and nor did I share with anyone about this hobby of mine.
 I was a misfit who didn't require a reader.
 And I was okay with it.

-Then one day, the 27th of August 2012 to be exact, I played hooky from work and created a travel blog.
+Then one day, on the 27th of August 2012 to be exact, I played hooky from work and created a travel blog.
 The blog was a hybrid of my passion for traveling and writing, as a way to document and re-live travels and happy memories.
 The blog changed its name a few times in the course of five years, but it has become the solid base of Kulture Kween.